kyubxy/YasaiOld/README.md

 This framework features an awful mismatch of imperative and declerative programming styles to iterate interfaces in a concise yet comprehensive fashion.
 What you're looking at here is the culmination of years of wasted time and effort to produce what is subpar at best!

-# Where
-here

-# Who
-Me, I wrote it.
-Currently ssing OpenTK purely for maths tools (bad idea), this is bound to change really soon.

-# When
-now

 # Why
 I like writing code that does nothing impressive.